-For this week’s Woodshed Wednesday, we’ll learn seven scale patterns that will help you play in any key, anywhere on the fretboard.
+For this week’s lesson, we’ll learn seven scale patterns that will help you play in any key, anywhere on the fretboard.
 These scales can also help you learn every note on the guitar.

 This lesson is great for beginning guitarists.
 I learned these scale patterns during high school and they quite literally changed the way I looked at the guitar as a musical instrument.
 Much thanks is due to my teacher from those days, St. Louis guitarist Dan Rubright.